Mission Trip eSIM for the Dominican Republic (2026): Cheap Local Data

 QHow much data does a Dominican Republic mission trip need?

 AFor a 7–10 day trip, 3–5 GB covers WhatsApp coordination, offline maps, photos, and a nightly check-in home.
 Media leaders who livestream or hotspot a laptop should pick 10 GB.
-Plans start at ~US$5 and run on Claro or Altice, the DR's strongest networks.
+Plans start at a few dollars and run on Claro, the DR's widest network and the one YonoSIM routes on.

 QWhich carrier has the best coverage in the rural Dominican Republic?

-AClaro has the widest reach, with Altice a close second, covering Santo Domingo, Santiago, Puerto Plata, and most towns.
-A travel eSIM auto-connects to whichever has signal.
+AClaro has the widest reach in the DR, covering Santo Domingo, Santiago, Puerto Plata, and most towns, and it is the network YonoSIM routes on.
+Altice is a close second but supplies no travel eSIM brand.
 Coverage thins in remote batey and mountain ministry areas, so download offline maps for your sites first.

 QCan I keep my US number while serving in the Dominican Republic?